zeroibc/my-mac-os/README.md

 <img src="https://i.imgur.com/VLFRDAC.png" width="400" alt="img">

 #### [Noizio](http://noiz.io/) - Ambient sounds
 - I never listen to music when I want to focus on something as it is distracting.
-Instead I listen to sounds of rain, whale noises or sailing yacht.
+Instead I listen to sounds of rain, train or fire.

 #### [Hammerspoon](http://www.hammerspoon.org) - Automation tool
 - Powerul automation engine, wanted to use it for window management at first but found BetterTouchTool to be more performant.
 - Right now I use it show the task I am currenly working on in a little window in the middle of the screen for a brief moment:
 <img src="https://i.imgur.com/E7RsarV.png" width="300" alt="img">

-- My config for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/blob/master/hammerspoon/init.lua).
+- My config for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/blob/master/hammerspoon/).

 #### [Reeder](http://reederapp.com/mac/) - RSS Reeder
 - The app I use to keep up with my RSS feeds.
 I use RSS to follow my favourite blogs, stay up to date on new podcast episodes and even track some software releases.